 The goal of the poster track is to encourage and facilitate the exchange of ideas within the MODELS community, foster collaboration, and, therewith strengthen the community as a whole.

 Posters are expected to stimulate discussions of recent advances, practical experiences, new ideas, tools, and challenges in the field of model-based software and systems engineering.
 We also welcome posters presenting early work (e.g., starting PhD work), visions for the future, current initiatives, and work on modelling education.
 The list of topics relevant for Posters is the same as for the main track at MODELS.
 Please, refer to the call for papers of the main conference track.

-Furthermore, we also welcome submissions related to this year’s theme: modeling in the era of data.
+Furthermore, we also welcome submissions related to this year’s theme: Modeling for Human-AI Collaborative Society.